realA10001986/Time-Circuits-Display/README.md

 If/as long as the GPS receiver has a fix and receives data from satellites, the dot in the present time's year field is lit.

+In order to use the GPS receiver as a source of time, no special configuration is required.
+If it is detected during boot, it will be used.

 #### GPS for speed

 One nice feature of GPS is that the receiver can deliver current speed of movement.
 If the Time Circuits are, for instance, mounted in a car or on a boat, and a [speedo display](#speedometer) is connected, this display will be just that: A real speedometer.